pascal-fb-martin/houseportal/README.md

 HousePortal may register targets from remote machines, but this is not the main goal.
 HousePortal was intended as a single endpoint from which multiple independent local service can be accessed, hiding the local machine configuration and presenting a single web interface to the outside.

+HousePortal services running on separate servers also discover each others using periodic broadcast messages.
+Each HousePortal service can report its list of known peers through a web API.
+This mechanism allows clients to discover services across a local network.
+The reach of the discovery mechanism can be constrained by assigning an optional cluster name to each HousePortal service, allowing multiple server clusters to coexist independently on the same network.

 A few common web APIs are shared by multiple services and are described here:

 - [A control web API](https://github.com/pascal-fb-martin/houseportal/blob/master/controlapi.md) is used to control physical devices, regardless of which protocol or interface is used to access these devices.